 DNS resolver services perform updates in a serial format, where service points and DNS

-resolver services on Fleet Service Points will update one by one.
+resolver services on Service Point v4 instances will update one by one.
 During the DNS resolver

 service update, they will continue to process query information, resulting in no

 When the DNS resolver service version of a site is updated as a result of an automatic

 update across all sites or a manual update of selected sites, the service points with

 DNS resolver service built in that are deployed from those sites recognize that an

 update is available on the next periodic poll to the DNS Edge Cloud.
 The DNS resolver

 service on the service point then retrieves the update from the DNS Edge Cloud and

 serially begin to perform an update to the new DNS resolver service version.